by Victor Sesma

-Here is MACA’s address: Plaza de Santa Maria, 3.
+Here is MACA’s Address: Plaza de Santa Maria, 3.
 03002.
 Alicante

-Another array of services offered by MACA is the activities and the guided tours.
+Another array of services offered by MACA is the activities and guided tours.
 Again, everything is done in Spanish but they have a good offer if you understand the language (or want to learn it).

 There are activities courses for learning singing techniques, focus groups for activities oriented to the elderly, weekend guided tours around the museum, art activities for children, etc… Everything is on their website (in Spanish).

 If you like to study art, the contemporary art museum is also a good place as it has a library.
-It is filled with books on topics such as cinema art, art history, conservation and restoration or photography to name some of them.
+It is filled with books on topics such as cinema art, art history, conservation and restoration and photography to name some of them.

-It is mainly oriented to people who like modern paints and sculpture art.
+It is mainly oriented to people who like modern painting and sculpture art.
 It is not an interactive museum so might feel a bit less appealing to children although MACA tries to attract them through educative activities.